prof. dr. G. (Gjalt) de Jong

 Mission, vision and strategy

-Professor de Jong’s social impact mission/vision/strategy aligns with the observation that the impact of global challenges requires a redesign of production systems and societies towards inclusive circular economies.
+Professor de Jong’s societal impact mission/vision/strategy aligns with the observation that the impact of global challenges requires a redesign of production systems and societies towards inclusive circular economies.
 In a circular economy, the intertwined relationships between economic, ecological, and social virtues are balanced and preserved.
 Sustainable entrepreneurs are key in the transition towards a circular economy because they generate new products, new services and new business models that contribute to solving the grand societal and transition challenges.

-The chair group fosters the design/implementation/management of successful sustainable entrepreneurship and the transition towards a circular economy because (i) it educates a new generation of leadership in the MSc program Sustainable Entrepreneurship, (ii) it generates fundamental and applied academic knowledge by means of transdisciplinary/interdisciplinary/multi-method research and sustainability/circular economy living labs and conferences, and (iii) it inspires and supports existing/new sustainable firms and circular citizenship by means of masterclasses, policy instruments/regional monitors and public debates.
+The department fosters the design/implementation/management of successful sustainable entrepreneurship and the transition towards a circular economy because (i) it educates a new generation of leadership in the MSc program Sustainable Entrepreneurship, (ii) it generates fundamental and applied academic knowledge by means of transdisciplinary/interdisciplinary/multi-method research and sustainability/circular economy living labs and conferences, and (iii) it inspires and supports existing/new sustainable firms and circular citizenship by means of masterclasses, policy instruments/regional monitors and public debates.

-The chair group works with professor de Jong’s general framework of sustainable entrepreneurship in a circular economy encompassing the design (leadership and strategy), implementation (organization, alliances, context and policy), and management (multiple value performance) of sustainable enterprises and their social impact on the transition towards a circular economy.
-Professor de Jong and his team regularly serve as reviewers for journals and academic seminars in this new academic field.
+The department is organized along professor de Jong’s general framework of sustainable entrepreneurship in a circular economy encompassing the design (leadership and strategy), implementation (organization, alliances, context and policy), and management (multiple value performance) of sustainable enterprises and their social impact on the transition towards a circular economy.
+Professor de Jong and his department regularly serve as reviewers for journals and academic seminars in this new academic field.

 Research and Valorization

 Together with his department, professor de Jong develops the relatively new and establishing field of sustainable entrepreneurship and the circular economy guided by transdisciplinary/interdisciplinary/multi-method research paradigms.
-The research of his team includes sustainable business models and innovation (Dr. T. Long), social entrepreneurship (Dr. E. Folmer), systems change and circular business models (Dr. N. Faber), cultural heritage (Dr. M. de Jong), interdisciplinary environmental behavior (Dr. B. Unal), social psychology (Dr. J. Geiger), female entrepreneurship (Dr. Pelin Gül), and sustainable teaching and leadership (mr. H. van Polen).
+The research of his team includes regenerative entrepreneurship (Dr. T. Long), social entrepreneurship (Dr. E. Folmer), circular entrepreneurship (Dr. N. Faber), cultural entrepreneurship (Dr. M. de Jong), sustainable entrepreneurship (Dr. B. Ünal), sustainable entrepreneurship (Dr. J. Geiger), female entrepreneurship (Dr. Pelin Gül), and sustainable teaching and leadership (mr. H. van Polen).